elihoole/elihoole.github.io/_posts/2025-11-05-learning-and-retaining-in-the-age-of-ai.md

 That I could not recall how BM25 works, even with the code open in front of me, bothered me a great deal.
 I decided to revisit it in the only way I know makes learning stick.

 Last Saturday, I took the train back from Jaffna to Colombo.
-Before leaving, I dusted off my copy of *Introduction to Information Retrieval* textbook by Manning et al. after four years.
+Before leaving, I dusted up my copy of *Introduction to Information Retrieval* textbook by Manning et al. after four years.
 My scientific calculator had run out of battery; I got a new *Casio ES-991 Plus* from Poobalasingham Bookstore.
 During the journey, I hand computed BM25 scores on a toy corpus I created and wrote a step-by-step explainer: [nano-bm25](https://github.com/elihoole/nano-bm25).

 I felt as though I was unlocking parts of my mind that had long lain dormant.
 As I worked through the math by hand, with the steady rhythm of the train engine in the background, I slipped into a meditative focus.
 The deliberate pace, the tactile satisfaction of pen on paper, and the quiet joy of seeing the math on paper align with the math in code.